mdyzma/mdyzma.github.io/about.md

 Experimental research
 ---------------------
-After graduation I began very humbly as a Lab technitian in Occupational Medicine Institute.
-Conducting behavioral and lab experiments for large EU project **Devnertox**.
+After graduation I began very humbly as a Lab technitian in Occupational Medicine Institute, conducting behavioral and lab experiments for large EU project **Devnertox**.

 In 2006 I was granted Marie Curie Felowship and left Poland to do experimental work in very prestigious and very inteeresting topic - Effects of sleep restriction on human health.
 Project was realised in Andre Vesale Hospital near Brussels.
 In Vesale I was amazed by posibilities of the software clasifying human brain waives.
-It was my first, but not last contact with Matlab.
+It was my first, but not last, contact with Matlab.

 Theoretical research
 --------------------
-After spending some time working on experimental side of the field (Devnertox, Sleep) I decided to go theoretical.
-As a result I defended PhD thesis in 2016, which expanded currently used mathematical models of the calcium dynamics in the eukaryotic cells.
-Adding microdomains to the equation and tracing calcium concentration in different cell compartments I was able to recreate initial steps of apoptosis, which is a process leading to the cells death.
+After spending some time working on experimental side of the field (Devnertox, Sleep) I decided to do theoretical stuff.
+As a result, in 2016, I defended PhD thesis, which expanded currently used mathematical models of the calcium dynamics in the eukaryotic cells.
+Adding microdomains to the equation and tracing calcium concentration in different cell compartments allowed to recreate initial steps of apoptosis.
+A process leading to the controlled cells death.
 Numerical analysis of the model was done in Matlab. [**PhD Thesis (in Polish)**][phd-thesis].

 After my advanture with mathematical modelling I started to develop "real software".
 I have done some  protein-RNA docking during my post-doc training in one of the best labs in Europe [**IIMCB Laboratory of Bioinformatics and Protein Engineering**][bujnicki-lab] in Warsaw.
 Over there I got familiar with python and theoretical research on nucleic acids and proteins.